 Time is always nipping at your heels these days, and cooking with onions isn’t always so forgiving.
 Sometimes, the clock makes all the difference in the outcome of a great dish.
 An onion hack can make a difference!

-Culinary instructor KateLynn Dunning, who teaches cooking at Platt College in Tulsa, Okla., has ways around the often time-consuming onion in some of her favorite dishes.
+Chef KateLynn Dunning, a former instructor out of Tulsa, Okla., has ways around the often time-consuming onion in some of her favorite dishes.

 “We professional chefs rely on onions.
 Onions are in our base for everything — stocks, sauces, soups.
 Everything I teach my students to sauté starts with minced onions and garlic.
 I meal-prep every week at home and dice at least 3 large yellow onions and 1 head of garlic just to have on hand so when I cook during the weekdays, that is already done.”